Olathe Soccer Complex

 Greater Kansas City is widely known as the heart of America and now it feels like we’re building a reputation as the heart of American soccer.
 Passion for professional and youth soccer is catching fire, further positioning our community as the perfect spot for soccer events that draw people from across the country.

-Overwhelming demand for playing fields is kick-starting development on both sides of the state line and sparking creative ideas for supporting soccer fans, players and families.
+The overwhelming demand for playing fields is kick-starting development on both sides of the state line and sparking creative ideas for supporting soccer fans, players and families.
 The Olathe Soccer Complex (OSC) is designed as a first-class soccer experience and Alpha-Omega Geotech is proud of helping the grand plan rise from Kansas farmland.
 AOG president Allan Bush knows the OSC is a win for the community.

 “We are contributing to a very big cultural and economic movement, and it’s going to mean a lot to the future of our area including our kids and all the local businesses that will benefit.”